sameljk/sameljk.github.io/_projects/mmath.md

 I chose this project because it has been a long curiosity of mine to figure what the universe is made from and how everything interacts with each other at a fundamental level.
 Once I found out that beneath all of particle physics is nothing but abstract algebra, I was hooked.
 I am eternally grateful for [Dr Andreas Braun](https://www.durham.ac.uk/staff/andreas-braun/) who introduced me to this concept during his course on the _Geometry of Mathematical Physics_.

 You can read my dissertation by clicking on the PDF button above.
-A question you might want answering first, however, is what actually _is_ the Standard Model?
+A question you might want answering first, though, is what actually _is_ the Standard Model?

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">